-Rectal prolapse occurs when the rectum – the terminal end of the large intestine – slides out of its normal position, sometimes protruding from the anus.
-This condition is the result of excessive stretching of the tissue that holds the rectum in place.
-When this happens, the normal bend of the rectum straightens, which may cause people with rectal prolapse to experience difficulty controlling bowel movements.
+Rectal prolapse occurs when the rectum – the bottom part of the large intestine – slides out of its normal position, sometimes protruding from the anus.
+This condition is caused when the tissue that holds the rectum in place is stretched excessively.
+When this happens, the normal bend of the rectum straightens, which may cause people with rectal prolapse to have difficulty controlling bowel movements.

-There are several factors that may lead to someone developing a rectal prolapse, including:
+There are several factors that may cause rectal prolapse, including:

 - A long history of straining during bowel movements

 - Chronic constipation